Tanggula railway station

-Introduction
+Description

 This unstaffed station on the Qingzang railway opened for service on July 1, 2006.
 The station is located 5068 m above sea level - surpassing Cóndor station at 4786 m on the Rio Mulatos-Potosí line in Bolivia and Galera Station at 4,781 m (15,681 feet) in Peru for title of highest railway station in the world.
 It is no more than 1 km (0.6 miles) away from the highest point of rail track at 5072 m.

 The station is 1.25 km long and covers 77002 m2.
 There are 3 rail tracks in the station.
 The location of the station was specially chosen for the view from the platform.

-Schedules

-As of 2010, no passenger transport service was available since the region is scarcely inhabited.
-Although the train may stop at the station to wait for another train coming from the opposite direction to pass, passengers are required to remain on the train.
+Passengers usually aren't permitted to step out of the train whilst it stops at the station, and the station is instead used chiefly for emergency repairs and the movement of supplies and goods to the town of Tanggulashan.

+History

+Construction of the railway station began on June 29, 2001, only finishing on July 1, 2006, almost exactly 5 years after construction began.
+This delay was due to the remoteness of the area and the general difficulties with transporting goods and materials into such a far-away place.
+The project cost 26.2 Billion Yuan (3.1 Billion Dollars) to build, and was expected to be a major tourist destination.

+In 2008, the company Tangula Railtours began to rail tours that passed through Tanggula Railway Station, hence the name.
+The tours went from Beijing to Lhasa, and lasted 5 days.

+In 2009, all civilian transport was halted due to the very low population of the area, and as such the station lost a lot of its purpose, merely being used as a stopping point for trains to wait for other trains to pass.